prise-3d/Behavioral-online-study/docs/source/documentations.rst

 Experiments
 ===========

-The introduction to templates is important because we will explain their use in the design of an experiment.
+The introduction to templates is important because we will explain later their use in the design of an experiment.

 Experiment representation